kubevirt/community/sig-charter-template.md

 ## Roles and Organization Management

-This sig follows adheres to the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].
+This sig follows adheres to the Roles and Organization Management outlined in [sig-governance-requirements] and opts-in to updates and modifications to [sig-governance-requirements].

 ### Additional responsibilities of Chairs